tomalrussell/nismod_teaching_kit/docs/lecture_06/Lecture_6.1.md

----
-title: Mini-Lecture 6.1 - An introduction to infrastructure strategies
+# Mini-Lecture 6.1 - An introduction to infrastructure strategies
-keywords:
--   Strategic alternatives
--   Infrastructure strategy
--   Sustainable Infrastructure Vision
-authors:
--   Lena Fuldauer
----

 This mini-lecture introduces the concept of future infrastructure strategies, lists examples of real-world strategies for different